DarrenLevine/cppcrc/README.md

 * Can be used to generate arbitrary/custom CRC calculators, and CRC lookup tables **at compile time**
 * Header-only, single file, very small backend implementation (<100 lines)
+* Will tell you at compile time if your chosen algorithm needs special treatment for continuing/chunking CRC calculations
 * Each CRC function has the signature:

 ```cpp